-I am on the lookout for anyone from a Pelan family living in Washington, USA.
-It would be great to get a male of that lineage to have their Y-DNA tested to see how they fit into the existing family picture.
+I am on the lookout for anyone from a Pelan family living in Washington State, USA.
+It would be great to get a male of that lineage to have their Y-DNA tested to see how they fit into the existing family structure.
 I can trace them as far back as the American Civil War but before that they claim to be from England.
 We have seen in other circumstances where an historical claim to be from "England" really refers to the broader British Isles, the UK as was, and is in fact obscuring an Irish origin.